michaelsbradleyjr/Bombast/README.md

 ## Network Condition Profiles

-Here's a list of network conditions to that you can plug into Comcast.
+Here's a list of network conditions to that you can plug into Bombast.
 Please add any more that you may come across.

 Name | Latency | Bandwidth | Packet-loss
 :-- | --: | --: | --: